willbidstrup/experiment_in_art/content/about.md

 ![](images/cave_wall.jpeg)

-This is my blog about living life and making things.
+Hello, I'm Will Bidstrup, welcome to my blog about living life and making things.

-You can find me on [Twitter](https://twitter.com/willbidstrup).
+You can find me on [Twitter](https://twitter.com/willbidstrup) and [Medium](https://medium.com/@willbidstrup).